aviz85/md-html-template/docs/jotform-sendmsg-integration-en.md

    - For other clients: `https://[your-domain]/api/jotform-to-sendmsg`
 5. Click on "Complete Integration"

+### Supported Format Types

+The endpoint supports several formats for receiving data:
+1. **JSON** - When data is sent in JSON format with a Content-Type of `application/json`
+2. **Form URL Encoded** - When data is sent in URL-encoded format with a Content-Type of `application/x-www-form-urlencoded`
+3. **Non-standard Formats** - The system tries to identify and parse data sent in other formats or with mismatched Content-Type

 ## Customization for Different Clients

 There are two options to customize the integration for different clients: